 All the DE Os are informed that the 1st Week of August 2017 shall be observed as School Bag awareness week where District Level Teams may be sent to the schools for observations.
 The State Level Teams will be deployed to observe the implementation of guidelines on reducing the School Bag Load in all schools. · All the RJDs and DEOs are directed to take immediate necessary action and implemented the guidelines on reducing the School Bag Load vide reference cited.

-SCHOOL EDUCATION DEPARTMENT – Reducing the load of School Bags in Primary, Upper Primary and High Schools – Certain Guidelines – Issued.
+GOVERNMENT OF TELANGANA, SCHOOL EDUCATION DEPARTMENT – Reducing a load of School Bags in Primary, Upper Primary, and High Schools – Certain Guidelines – Issued.

 SCHOOL EDUCATION (SE – GENL.)
 DEPARTMENT